Getting Started

 - Click to generate a new access token at the bottom of your Asana developer console and follow the prompts.

-- In the Completionist settings screen, find the workspace settings section.
+- In the Completionist settings screen, click Workspace in the left-hand menu.

-- Click Save to confirm your chosen workspace and site tag.
+- Click Update to save your chosen workspace and site tag.

 What does this do?